Model-Free Learning and Optimal Policy Design in Multi-Agent MDPs Under Probabilistic Agent Dropout: Robust MDP

 The next lemma establishes the optimality gap produced by controlling the pre-dropout system with the optimal robust policy.
-This is the maximum loss in error accrued by controlling the system with the robust policy if dropout were to never occur.
+This is the maximum loss in error accrued by controlling the system with the robust policy if dropout never occurred.

 \begin{lemma} Controlling the pre-dropout MDP with $\pi_R^*$ yields, \ifarxiv

 \else

 \fi \end{lemma}